A History of Giving Back

 Metropolitan Opera

-Since 2005, Toll Brothers has proudly sponsored the Metropolitan Opera Saturday matinee radio broadcasts, the longest-running continuous classical music program in radio history.
+For almost 20 years, Toll Brothers proudly sponsored the Metropolitan Opera Saturday matinee radio broadcasts, the longest-running continuous classical music program in radio history.
 The programming is aired over the Toll Brothers Metropolitan Opera International Radio Network, which comprises over 300 stations in the United States and reaches 11 million people in 42 countries around the globe.
-Regular radio broadcasts from The Metropolitan Opera began in 1931, and Toll Brothers was proudly named the corporate sponsor in 2005, continuing the tradition of bringing opera to listeners around the world.
+Regular radio broadcasts from The Metropolitan Opera began in 1931, bringing opera to listeners around the world.

 Seeds of peaceSeeds of peace